Kate Brown to use Oregon State Police to block GOP walkout

-SALEM, Ore. — Gov. Kate Brown is prepared to extend the legislative session and mobilize the Oregon State Police force if Senate Republicans follow through on a threat to block a vote on a sweeping climate plan.
+SALEM, Ore. — Oregon Gov. Kate Brown said Wednesday she’s prepared to extend the legislative session and mobilize the state police force if Senate Republicans follow through with a threat to block a vote on a sweeping climate plan.

-The governor said Wednesday she is getting ready to extend the session past the end of June if Republicans walk out.
-She said will also send the state police to physically bring members back to the Senate if they don’t show.
+“I am prepared to use all resources and tools available to me as Governor to ensure that Oregonians are being served by their leaders,” she said in a statement.
+“I am in close communication with Oregon State Police and my office is making preparations for a special session.”

+Her statement heightens tensions with Senate Republicans, who said earlier this week that they are “prepared to take action to stop” what could become the nation’s second statewide cap and trade program.

+Truckers and loggers from around the state returned to the Capitol on Wednesday to protest cap and trade, a free market solution to lower industrial greenhouse gas emissions.
+Cap and trade opponents say the program would decimate jobs in rural areas.

 Democrats in Oregon control both the House and the Senate.
-The GOP has used walk outs as a way to slow the legislative process.
+The GOP has used walkouts as a way to slow the legislative process.

-Brown struck a deal last month to put an end to a four-day Republican walkout over a school funding tax package.
-The governor tabled controversial legislation on guns and vaccines in exchange for a promise from Republicans that they wouldn’t walk out again or delay votes.

-Brown says the threat of a second walkout amounts to a “slap in the face.”
+Republicans walked out of the Senate earlier this session in protest of a school funding tax package, denying the chamber enough lawmakers to continue with a vote.
+The standoff lasted four days, until the governor struck a deal to table legislation on gun control and vaccine requirements.

+As part of that deal, Republicans said they wouldn’t walk out again or delay votes through other legislative procedures.
+Although Brown could have deployed the Oregon State Police to physically bring members back to the chamber, she chose instead to strike a deal, saying at the time that she wanted to maintain decorum and have an “orderly session.”

 Copyright © 2019 The Washington Times, LLC.